 2 Bedroom, 2 Bathroom, Sleeps 5

-The Great Pyrenees is cozy and warm, two large bedrooms and two large baths and easily accommodates a pullout sofa.
+The Great Pyrenees is Senior Owned and Operated, cozy and warm, two large bedrooms and two large baths and easily accommodates a pullout sofa.
 Modified for senior living with assisted bars and easy access.
 House has a mini split system and fully outfitted with linen, dishes, washer/dryer, remote garage, and you don't have to worry you're in a crime free neighborhood.
-It's located behind Risen Savior Catholic Church on former Church land.
+It's located behind Risen Savior Catholic Church.
 Grocery stores are nearby and doggies and cats are welcomed.

 About the Owner